Date of Degree

 Copyright 2012 Eric D. Johnson

 Johnson, Eric David.
-"Crossover narratives: intersections of race, genre and authenticity in unpopular popular music." dissertation, University of Iowa, 2012.
+"Crossover narratives: intersections of race, genre and authenticity in unpopular popular music."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.